The nmcli command on Linux Examples and Usages

 Error: Connection activation failed: No suitable device was found for this connection.
 (Device ens160 is not available because the profile is not compatible with the device (mismatching interface name)).

-This error indicates that you are activating a connection that was created for an interface that is not available on the system.
-You can fix this error by changing the interface name in the connection's setting.
+This error indicates that you are activating a connection created for an interface that is unavailable on the system.
+You can fix this error by changing the interface name in the connection's settings.

-If you want to delete a connection, use the delete option.
+The delete option deletes a connection.
 The following command deletes the connection custeth1.

 #nmcli con del custeth1